dimchansky/h3-go/README.md

 ## License & attribution
 - Apache-2.0.
-- This work reimplements algorithms from Uber’s H3; see `NOTICE` for attribution.
+- This work reimplements algorithms from Uber's H3; see [NOTICE](./NOTICE) for attribution.